neko2016/tcd-drumkit/README.md

 Download: http://www.povray.org/download/

-Make sure you put the "colors.inc", "textures.inc", "finish.inc" files in the root folder of current project.
+Make sure you put the "colors.inc", "textures.inc", "finish.inc" files in the root folder of this project.